Whole Beings, Rightly Oriented to God

 We don’t just care for our bodies so that we can pursue God with our spirits.
 We care for our entire beings so that we can pursue God with our whole lives.
 God cares about all of us.

-So when you brainstorm all the things that will lead you to grow spiritually, include things like Bible reading, prayer, and going to church.
+When brainstorming ways to grow spiritually, include Bible reading, prayer, and attending church.
 But consider what allows you to orient your entire being to God, to live for his glory, and to seek him with all of your strength.

 As I write in How to Grow: